🎉Grand Opening: June 2026

 This article explains the different types of tooth fractures, what symptoms to look out for, how dentists may approach treatment, and when seeking emergency dental care is appropriate.
 It also covers practical steps you can take immediately after a fall and advice for reducing the risk of dental injuries.
 Throughout, the focus remains on helping you make informed decisions about your oral health.

-When Is an Emergency Dentist Needed for a Broken Tooth?
+When Is an Emergency Dentist Needed for a Broken Tooth After a Fall?

 A broken tooth after a fall may require an emergency dentist if there is significant pain, visible fracture lines, bleeding from the tooth or gum, exposure of the inner tooth structure, or if a piece of the tooth has come away.
 Prompt dental assessment can help determine the extent of the damage and the most appropriate course of action for preserving the tooth.